 Cannot perform a file-level restore from a virtual machine backup

-One of the reasons why a virtual machine FLR fails is the presence of user snapshots.
-If user snapshots are present, Druva Phoenix backs up a virtual machine, however, FLR from such virtual machine backups is currently not supported.
+One of the reasons why a virtual machine FLR fails is the presence of user recovery points.
+If user recovery points are present, Druva backs up a virtual machine, however, FLR from such virtual machine backups is currently not supported.
 The backup job for such a virtual machine is marked as successful with errors.

-Delete the user snapshots and backup the virtual machine to use file-level restore.
+Delete the user recovery points and backup the virtual machine to use file-level restore.

 The following error messages are encountered at the time of virtual machine restore:

 - Failed to add VHDs to VM dev03 (#10009000b)

 - General access denied

 This error can occur if you are restoring a virtual machine or a virtual disk to a Windows Server 2008 or Windows Server 2008 R2 host with SMB share target, and appropriate write issues on the share are not available.